miniflux/website/content/docs/database.md

 ALTER USER miniflux WITH NOSUPERUSER;
 ```

-2) You could [create the hstore extension](https://www.postgresql.org/docs/current/static/sql-createextension.html) with another user that have the ``SUPERUSER`` privileges before running the migrations.
+2) You could [create the hstore extension](https://www.postgresql.org/docs/current/static/sql-createextension.html) with another user that has the `SUPERUSER` privileges before running the migrations:

 ```
 sudo -u postgres psql $MINIFLUX_DATABASE